VirtusLab/ide-probe/docs/driver.md

 driver.check {
     errors = false
     freezes = false
-    ignoredIdeErrors = []
+    ignoreErrorsWithMessageContaining = []
 }
 ```

 By default, the driver doesn't fail the test upon detecting any errors or freezes during the execution.
-Field `ignoredIdeErrors` is an empty list by default.
+Field `ignoreErrorsWithMessageContaining` is an empty list by default.
 Putting some error messages into this field will cause probe to ignore IDE errors with these messages.

 #### Headless mode
 `driver.headless = false`